dotnet/apireviews/2018/System.Buffers.SequenceReader/README.md

 * `Advance` is perf critical because the actual reader methods that need to advance are extension methods.
 * `Peek(Span<T>)` might be a performance trap as callers would want to avoid the cost of zeroing out the passed in scratch buffer as it's rarely used.
+Counter argument from @stephentoub:
+  > If `Peek` returned the number of `T`s actually peeked, why would the span
+  > need to be zero'd out beforehand?
+(It looks like it's currently defined to
+  > return a `ReadOnlySpan<T>`, and presumably that logically incorporates that
+  > by being of the correct length?)
 * `IsNext` is a bit weird.
 Maybe we should we use `StartsWith` and `StartsWithAny`.
+Also, remove the `advancePast` bool parameter.
 * Skip method:
   - `SkipPast` -> `AdvancePast`
   - `TrySkipTo` -> `AdvanceTo`
-  - We shouldn't make them `Advance` for cases where `T` is `long`.
+  - We shouldn't name them `Advance` as they could conflict with the existing `Advance(long)` method when `T` is `long`.